Main content | back to top

 Payments to governments

-In 2012, we paid globally $21.0 billion in corporate taxes, and $3.6 billion in royalties.
-We collected $85.1 billion in excise duties and sales taxes on our fuel and other products on behalf of governments.
+In 2013, we paid globally $20.3 billion in corporate taxes, and $4.1 billion in royalties.
+We collected $80.9 billion in excise duties and sales taxes on our fuel and other products on behalf of governments.
+Shell’s effective tax rate over the past year was 51%.

-We believe that such transparency promotes good government, helping to ensure that the billions of dollars the energy industry pays in tax benefits society as a whole, rather than a privileged minority.
+We believe that such transparency promotes good government, helping to ensure that the billions of dollars the energy industry pays in tax benefits society as a whole.

 Extractive Industries Transparency Initiative